-- I have taken excellent guided day tours in Bologna, Italy, through the tourist office.
+- I have taken excellent guided day tours through the tourist offices worldwide.

-- Los Angeles Red Line Tours, one to two-hour tours of downtown Los Angeles and Hollywood, $20, and the Los Angeles Conservancy, excellent architectural tours of downtown Los Angeles, San Pedro, and several other LA neighborhoods. $10, though you can get free tours with membership).
+- Los Angeles Red Line Tours, one to two-hour tours of downtown Los Angeles and Hollywood.
+The Los Angeles Conservancy offers excellent architectural tours of downtown Los Angeles, San Pedro, and several other LA neighborhoods. $10, though you can get free tours with membership).

-- San Francisco City Guides provides 30 free tours, most offered at least once a week.
+- San Francisco City Guides provides 30 free tours, most offered at least once weekly.

-- Chicago Architectural Foundation cost $10-$60; however, you can go on many tours for free if you become a member.
+- Chicago Architectural Foundation costs $10-$60; however, you can go on many tours for free if you become a member.